tbrunsch/Hippodamus/README.md

 1. By directly calling `ExecutionCoordinator.execute()` or
 1. By calling `ExecutionCoordinator.configure()`.

-The first method is used for executing tasks that need no further configuration.
+The first method is used for executing tasks that do not need further configuration.
 This is the case for computational tasks (see Section [Task Types](#task-types)) without dependencies.
 In all other cases you should call the second method.

 When executing a task, you get a `Handle` (comparable to a `Future`) to that task that allows some control over the task.
 In particular, it allows specifying dependencies between tasks.